asifahmedfuad/asifahmedfuad.github.io/_pages/educations.md

 Master Thesis Topic: **Area-Efficient FPGA realization of Edge Detectors by varying sample-widths and gradient operators and utilizing Software-Hardware Co-Design.**

 Supervised by: Associate Professor Shahriyar Masud Rizvi.

+> **“Vice-Chancellor’s Best Thesis Award” for MSc.
+Thesis among all the Master Theses from Engineering Faculty in the Convocation Year-2016.**

 # ---------------------------------------------------------------------------------------------------------